My Body and My Work are at once Archive and Oracle

 Rooted in ritual and grounded in earth practices, in dialogue with Eastern and Western lineages, alongside neuroscience and in communion with the unseen, this approach tends to both the wounded personal psyche and the divided collective body.

 As a mixed caste, queer, non-binary person, I am committed to the inseparability of personal liberation and kinship - in echo and in divergence.
-I am also committed to placing these lineages in dialogue so we may co-remember our wholeness.
+I am committed to placing these lineages in dialogue so we may co-remember our wholeness.

-Vajrayana (Tantra) Buddhist Chaplaincy
+Tibetan Vajrayana (Tantra) Buddhism

 Trauma-Informed Somatic Approach